paypal/hera/docs/configuration.md

 + default: "hera"

 #### rac_sql_interval
-+ The interval to check if RAC maintenance was done and the worker need restarted.
++ The interval, in seconds, to check if RAC maintenance was done and the worker need restarted.
 + default: 10

 #### rac_restart_window